aandyw/TransformerFromScratch/README.md

 source .venv/bin/activate  # Activate it
 ```

+## Exercise
+- `notebooks/transformer_from_scratch_exercise.ipynb` contains a practice notebook to build a transformer from scratch by filling in missing portions of the code.
+It's a good way to review your knowledge of Transformers.

+- The solution is in `notebooks/transformer_from_scratch_solution.ipynb`.

 ## Training
 *Training for the GPU poor T_T*
 1. Upload the `notebooks/train_model.ipynb` notebook into colab (or kaggle) and run on GPU